All Products

 2. In the left-side navigation pane, choose EMR Serverless > StarRocks.

-3. In the top navigation bar, select a region based on your business requirements.
+3. In the top navigation bar, select the region where your instance is deployed.

-3. On the Complete Tasks or Running Tasks tab, find the query that you want to manage and click its ID.
+6. On the Complete Tasks or Running Tasks tab, find the query and click its ID.

 1. In the left-side navigation pane, choose Diagnostics and Analytics > Slow Queries.

-2. On the Slow Queries page, find the query that you want to manage and click its ID.
+2. On the Slow Queries page, find the query and click its ID.

 View query details